 There’ll be no more digging around in the no man’s land between your bed and side table to find your iPhone’s charging cable after it fell into the crack.
 Just whack your smartphone down on a charging pad or stand, and it’ll be fully juiced in no time.

-If you’re working from home, a wireless charger is a helpful way to streamline the amount of cables on your desk with the added ease of being able to pick up your phone straight away, without having to unplug it from anything.
+A wireless charger is a helpful way to streamline the amount of cables on your desk if you’re working from home.
+There’s also the added ease of being able to pick up your phone straight away, without having to unplug it from anything.

-We’ve put together a list of wireless chargers that are worth considering if you want to stop your cables from looking like a ratking.
+We’ve put together a list of wireless chargers that are worth considering if you want to clean up your cable situation and live a more convenient tech life.

 Wireless charging speeds

 Just note that the speed at which you’ll be able to recharge your phone will be determined by what type you own.
 Most compatible Android phones get around 1oW when charging, while iPhones are capped at 7.5W.
 Other Qi-compatible phones will only achieve a 5W charge.

 Also, as a general rule of thumb, make sure you’ve taken off your phone case before charging.
 While most of these charging stations will work with cases up to 3mm thick, anything in-between your phone and your pad raises the chance of a slower recharge.
 You also won’t get any charge from metal cases, credit card holders and pop-sockets/grips.

 Anker have pretty much staked its claim as the go to brand when it comes to wireless charging, and with good reason.
 Their wireless pads are consistently good, and come at an affordable price.

 The PowerWave pad is a solid wireless phone charger that will get you a 10W charge for a Samsung Galaxy (S10, S9+, S9, S8, S8+, S7 edge, S7, S6 edge+), and a 7.5W charge for an iPhone (XS Max, XS, XR, X, 8, 8+).